7 Best generators for your RV air conditioner (Full reviews)

 Generators can power all sorts of appliances and devices in RVs when grid electricity isn’t available.

-My RV fanatic friend John has been through a few generators in his travels so he says that choosing the right one is key to trouble-free RV traveling.
+My RV fanatic friend John has been through a few generators in his travels, so he says choosing the right one is critical to trouble-free RV traveling.

 The two main generator options are inverter and standard models.